dzhus/blog/posts/2018-08-11-orangepi-syncthing.md

    even without Syncthing.
 When using only an SD card you could grab the whole Pi box though :)

 3. Orange Pi will struggle to pump enough power to the HDD.
-I used a $2 power injector USB cable (two males which connect to USB power and the Orange Pi plus a single female port which takes the HDD USB plug).
+I used a
+   $2 [USB splitter][usb-splitter-cable] cable which injects extra power (two males which connect to USB power and the Orange Pi plus a single female port which takes the HDD USB plug).

 4. USB power brick with at least two ports (I accumulated a few over years, otherwise it's maybe another $10).